gmukherjee/gmukherjee.github.io/Research.md

 <br/> &#160; Link to: R-code.-->
 <p>
 <p>
-&#8226; Banerjee T, Mukherjee G, Dutta S and Ghosh P. <a href='https://www.tandfonline.com/doi/ref/10.1080/01621459.2019.1611584'><em>A Large-scale Constrained Joint Modeling Approach For Predicting User Activity, Engagement And Churn With Application To Freemium Mobile Games.</em></a> (Journal of American Statistical Association.)
+&#8226; Banerjee T, Mukherjee G, Dutta S and Ghosh P. <a href='https://www.tandfonline.com/doi/ref/10.1080/01621459.2019.1611584'><em>A Large-scale Constrained Joint Modeling Approach For Predicting User Activity, Engagement And Churn With Application To Freemium Mobile Games.</em></a> (Journal of American Statistical Association, 2019.)
 <!--<!--<!--<br/> &#160; With Nadia Roan's HIV lab at UCSF. -->
 </p>
 &#8226; Mukherjee G and Johnstone IM. <a href='https://arxiv.org/pdf/arXiv:1212.0325.pdf'><em>On the within-family Kullback-Leibler risk in Gaussian Predictive models.</em></a>